 Characteristic number one: Of "little strength", not some colossal, mega work.

-Characteristic number two: They are a people, few, apparently, that "have not denied His Name".
+Characteristic number two: They are a people, few, and "have not denied His Name".

-Also, the saving from the "time of trouble" may mean that that generation of the Church will have gone to the grave just before the "Great Tribulation" breaks out.
+Characteristic number three: A people saved or spared from the "time of trouble" -- this may mean that that generation of the Church will have gone to the grave just before the "Great Tribulation" breaks out.
 Think about it.

 One thing I know, YaHshua, of the New Testament, said that in the end days “Many will come in my name and deceived many”, and that is a prophetic statement made by our Savior (Mat 24:5).
-Really, in the end-days of man’s rule this is to happen and this means this knowledge, concerning His true identity, must become common knowledge and it is becoming just that.
+Really, in the end-days of man’s rule, is to happen and this means the knowledge, concerning His true identity, must become a common knowledge -- and today we are witnessing exactly that.
 All you have to do is go on the Internet (the open door no man can shut?) and you will see the name issue raging.
 Yes, the kooks and the false are all there and some of them turn the stomach and some (many) appear to be out of their minds but this is all part and parcel to attempts by Satan and his boys to make this knowledge appear idiotic and a waste of time.
 In the end the knowledge will become common and this is what this verse is talking about.
 Our Savior saw what was to come and warned us this would happen and we, as witnesses, can see this happening.
 I'm sure some of you have noticed how some of the popular Evangelical preachers have been using the name they have received from the Jewish Scribes, Yeshua, interchangeably with the false name, JESUS.

 Refuse and deny all you want but the fact remains, our Savior said a time is coming when many will come in His Name.
 If His Name is not Jesus (easy to prove) then He must have been speaking of another name from to be accepted by the majority of the Christians today -- after all, he did say, "...come in MY NAME".
 We need to remember, however, this is what the "false preachers" say to Him, and He then denies them, so maybe, just maybe, something else is up here as to know one's personal name is to suggest you know that person intimately -- YaHshua denies them, denying their name.